Consumer medicine information

 • cimetidine, medicine to reduce stomach acid.

-These medicines may be affected by BUDENOFALK foam or may affect how well it works.
-You may need different amounts of your medicines, or you may need to use different medicines.
+These medicines may be affected by BUDENOFALK foam or they may affect how well BUDENOFALK foam works.
+You may need different doses of your medicines or you may need to take different medicines.
+Your doctor or pharmacist will advise you if this is required.

-Your doctor or pharmacist have more information on medicines to be careful with or avoid while using BUDENOFALK foam.
+Your doctor or pharmacist have more information on medicines to be careful with or to avoid while using BUDENOFALK foam.

 How much to use

-Apply one actuation daily, corresponding to 2 mg budesonide.
-BUDENOFALK 2 mg foam can be applied in the morning or evening.
+Adults and the elderly: Apply one actuation daily, corresponding to 2 mg budesonide.
+BUDENOFALK foam can be used in the morning or evening.

-How to use it
+How to use

 If possible, go to the toilet and empty your bowels before using the foam.